APRStac runs as a single binary with no dependencies. Download the correct version for your platform from the downloads page.

 After enabling, restart APRStac.
 Then access the web interface from any device on your network using your computer's IP address, for example http://192.168.1.100:14501.

-Ports are your connections to the APRS network.
+Ports are your connections to the APRS network, and the source for all input/output data for the application.
 All ports are configured from Settings → Ports.

 Connect a local TNC via serial port.
 Select the serial device (e.g., /dev/ttyUSB0 on Linux, COM3 on Windows), set the baud rate (typically 9600 or 1200), and enable the port.

-Connect to a remote KISS TNC over the network.
+Connect to a local or remote KISS TNC over the network.
 Enter the host and port.
-Auto-reconnect with exponential backoff (5s to 60s) is built in.
+This can be a software TNC such as Direwolf, SoundModem, or even VARA's KISS mode.

 Bridge a Meshtastic LoRa device over your network.
 Enter the device's IP address and port (default 4403).
 See Meshtastic Integration for details.